How to Spend the Best Long Weekend in Auckland

 Built in the 1950s, it is a relatively new landmark that is still worthy of a visit or at least a picture from afar.
 If you're feeling really adventurous, then consider climbing the bridge or bungy-jumping from it.

-🏨 Places to stay near Auckland Harbour Bridge
+🏨 Stay near Auckland Harbour Bridge

 Highlights of Auckland